lisaogren/sails-hook-next/README.md

 ### Interactions between Next.js and Sails

-* The Next.js app instance can be accessed anywhere with `sails.next`.
+* The Next.js app instance can be accessed anywhere with `sails.config.next.bridge`.
-* The Next.js request handler for SSR is attached to `sails.handle`.
+* The Next.js request handler for SSR is attached to `sails.config.next.handle`.

 ## Roadmap

 What we need:

-* [x] Instantiate a Next.js app and expose it as `sails.next`
+* [x] Instantiate a Next.js app and expose it as `sails.config.next.bridge`
 * [x] Global Next.js handler exposing `pages` special folder for SSR
 * [x] Create config options for the hook to configure the global Next.js handler (override `/api` prefix)
 * [ ] Replicate Next.js route aliases, overriding global handler, for pretty urls while keeping SSR.
 Probably use [next-routes](https://github.com/fridays/next-routes)

 ## sails-hook-next in the wild

-I'm currently working on a small web app using Next+Sails called [next-time-tracker](https://github.com/RasCarlito/next-time-tracker) which is a good example of a real implementation of this hook.
+Don't have a real example using the latest version of `sails-hook-next` yet.

 If you have an example don't hesitate to add it here by submitting a pull request.